Yasmani Grandal Preview, Player Props: White Sox vs. Rockies

 Rockies Pitching Rankings

-- The 7.2 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The Rockies pitching staff ranks last in MLB with a collective 7.1 strikeouts per nine innings.

-- Rockies pitchers combine to give up 173 total home runs at a rate of 1.4 per game (second-most in the league).
+- Rockies pitchers combine to surrender 174 total home runs at a clip of 1.4 per game (second-most in the league).

-- Lambert gets the start for the Rockies, his seventh of the season.
-He is 2-4 with a 5.46 ERA and 51 strikeouts in 59 1/3 innings pitched.

-- The righty's last time out was on Sunday against the Los Angeles Dodgers, when he went six innings, surrendering three earned runs while allowing seven hits.
+- His last time out came on Sunday against the Los Angeles Dodgers, when the lefty tossed five innings, surrendering four earned runs while giving up six hits.

-- In 20 games this season, the 26-year-old has a 5.46 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .270 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.